Oh man, this week is definitely not going as it should.

 Storage: how long does fresh ricotta last?

-When I bake something with fresh ingredients inside, like fruit, and which is more moist, I like to store it into the fridge inside an airtight container.
+When I bake something a little bit more moist and with fresh ingredients inside, like fruit, I like to store it into the fridge inside an airtight container.

 It will last for a few days in the fridge!